hewhomust/potential-chainsaw/README.md

 ## Introduction

+To add: a way for users to display how an article/comment makes them feel (emotional) without making a text comment.

 ## Concept
 A website.
 Each day, a new topic will be posted and a number (2-5) of articles on that topic/story will be selected for display.